Joint Replacement Surgery

 What is joint replacement surgery?

-When preparing for joint replacement surgery
+Getting ready for joint replacement surgery

-Possible complications associated with joint replacement surgery
+Possible complications linked to joint replacement surgery

 Infection around the prosthesis